LaithAlwani/readme-generator/README.md

 6.[Questions](#Questions)

 ## Description:
-    generates a markdown readme file.
+    Generates a professional readme file in markdown format

 ## Installation Instructions:
-    run "npm i" to install all dependencies
+    run"npm i" to install all dependecies prior to running the applicaiton

 ## Usage Information:
-    run "node index.js" and answer all the questions to generate the file.
+    install all dependencies then run "node index.js" and answer all the questions

 ## Contribution Guidelines:
-    make commits and creat a pull request, it will be reviewd and then approved to rejected.
+    please make a pull request

 ## License:
-    This application is covered under the MIT License license.
+    This application is covered under the MIT License.

 ## Test Instructions:
-    please make sure all commits are tested and work properly prior to making commits.
+    make sure that all commits are tested prior to commting

 ## Questions:
 Github: [laithalwani](https://github.com/laithalwani)